tfabris/BlueGigaEmpeg/README.md

 the USB cable, if that's the only connection, then no special connection order is needed.

-In some cases, though, you may also want to upload code to the Arduino with the BlueGigaEmpeg module connected to the empeg Car.
+In some cases, though, you may also want to upload code to the Arduino while the BlueGigaEmpeg module is connected to the empeg Car.
 This is possible to do, however, special connection instructions are needed if you do this:

 - Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled ["Modify empeg Car interior for